About

 Photograph by Daniel Greer, courtesy of Art Production Fund

-Recent group exhibitions include Material Power, National Trust Hardwick Hall, Derbyshire; the Royal Academy Summer Exhibition 2024, London; Carpets of Eden, Gardens of Fantasy, Leila Heller Gallery, Dubai; Reimag(in)ing The Victorians at Djanogly Gallery, University of Nottingham; Seeing With Your Feet: The Carpet in Contemporary Art at Museum Villa Rot, Germany.
+Her work has been featured in numerous group exhibitions, including Material Power, Hardwick Hall, National Trust, Derbyshire (2025); Royal Academy Summer Exhibition (2024), London; Carpets of Eden, Gardens of Fantasy, Leila Heller Gallery, Dubai (2024); Reimag(in)ing the Victorians, Djanogly Gallery, University of Nottingham (2023); and Seeing With Your Feet: The Carpet in Contemporary Art, Museum Villa Rot, Germany (2022), among others.

 Debbie Lawson is represented by Sargent’s Daughters.